regant/BTNavigationDropdownMenu/README.md

 - Xcode 7.0, Swift 2.0

 ## Changelog

+**0.3.0 (06-01-2016)**
+- Checkmark image view has been changed to accessory view
+- Added hierarchical menu support

 **0.1.9 (15-12-2015)**
 - Passed navigationController when initializing
 - Added the alignment of the text inside cell